jack126guy/online-pony-events-covid-19/README.md

 The data files are CSV (mostly following [RFC 4180](https://tools.ietf.org/html/rfc4180), except non-ASCII characters may be introduced as UTF-8) with headers.

+## Dates and Times

+The events list contains times in UTC and "as stated."
+"As stated" times are the times announced in publications and social media, which are often not in UTC.

-Timestamps use an "almost ISO 8601" format for convenience.
-To get an ISO 8601 timestamp, replace the space with a "T" and optionally add a "Z" at the end to indicate that it is UTC.
+UTC timestamps use an "almost ISO 8601" format for convenience.
+In this format, the "T" that separates the date and time is replaced with a space, and the "Z" is only implied.
+"As stated" timestamps strictly follow ISO 8601 format and include the UTC offset.

-Some events have only announced dates and not actual times.
-In these cases, only the date is present to reflect the inherent ambiguity.
-Importantly, a date alone does not mean "sometime between 00:00 and 23:59 UTC."
+For events that have only announced dates and not actual times, both the UTC and "as stated" timestamps include only the date (with no offset).
+Importantly, a date alone does necessarily mean that the time is between 00:00 and 23:59 UTC on that date.

 ## License